Use auth0.com as OAuth 2.0 server

-Demonstrate how to authenticate using the OAuth 2.0 protocol and Auth0 as Authorization Server using the following flows:
+This guide explains how to set up OAuth 2.0 for RabbitMQ and Auth0 as Authorization Server using the following flows:

 Prerequisites to follow this guide